RamSailopal/YottaDB-Demo/README.md

 1) West Bromwich Albion is the joint 15th most successful football club in England (consisting of 92 professional clubs)!!!

-2) YottaDB can be integrated with third party business intellegence tools even without the need of using the SQL Octo plugin.
+2) YottaDB can be integrated with third party business intellegence tools even without the need for using the SQL Octo plugin.

 # Credit